jruby/jruby/lib/ruby/truffle/jruby+truffle/README.md

 # JRuby+Truffle Runner

-`jruby+truffle` is a small command line utility designed to run and test Ruby gems and applications on JRuby+Truffle Ruby runtime.
-It uses other Ruby implementation to prepare environment and to execute files, tests on JRuby+Truffle.
+`jruby+truffle` is a small command line utility designed to run and test Ruby gems and applications on the JRuby+Truffle Ruby runtime.
+It uses another Ruby implementation to prepare the environment and executes files and tests on JRuby+Truffle.
 It is a temporary tool to make working with JRuby+Truffle easy until it fully supports `rubygems` and `bundler`

 ## Installation

 The command line tool is part of the JRuby distribution.
-It's available in JRuby's bin directory.
+It is available in JRuby's `bin` directory.

-Just run `jruby+truffle --help` to see available subcommands.
+Just run `jruby+truffle --help` to see the available subcommands.

 ## Setup

-There is a `setup` subcommand to create environment for JRuby+Truffle.
+There is a `setup` subcommand to create the environment for JRuby+Truffle.

--   Go to directory of a gem/application you would like to test.
+-   Go to a directory of a gem/application you would like to test.
 -   Run `jruby+truffle setup`

-It uses default configuration (part of the tool) if one is available for a given gem (it looks for a `gemspec` in current directory).
-It installs all required gems (based on `Gemfile`) to local bundle (default path:
+It uses the default configuration (part of the tool) if one is available for a given gem (it looks for a `gemspec` in current directory).
+It installs all required gems (based on the `Gemfile`) to a local bundle directory (default path:
 `.jruby+truffle_bundle`), and executes other steps defined in the configuration files or as command line options (see `jruby+truffle setup --help` to learn what additional setup steps are available, or see one of